-Dr Krasovitsky’s research interests are in the following areas: Russian linguistics (morphosyntax, phonology and phonetics, regional variation, historical change, Russian in contact with unrelated languages); South Slavonic linguistics (regional variation in Serbian and Bulgarian (case systems)); Old Church Slavonic (syntactic behaviour of pronouns); Geographic Information Systems (GIS) for linguistic analysis.
+Dr Krasovitsky’s research interests are in the following areas: Russian linguistics (morphosyntax, phonology and phonetics, regional variation, historical change, Russian in contact with unrelated languages); South Slavonic linguistics (regional variation and historical change in Serbian and Bulgarian (case systems)); Old Church Slavonic; Geographic Information Systems (GIS) for linguistic analysis.

 Starting from my doctoral dissertation on the history of Bulgarian syntax, my research has focused primarily on the delimitation and interaction of various Slavonic vernaculars and the medieval literary language, Church Slavonic.
 My primary data are drawn from the various translations of the Psalter produced up to the fifteenth century, and my investigations touch on the origins of Old Church Slavonic, medieval translation technique, evidence for prosodic and morphosyntactic developments (e.g. in clitic use, word division, tense distinctions, mood and verbal aspect), the principles and practice of textual criticism in application to Church Slavonic material, the palaeography of Cyrillic and Glagolitic manuscripts, and Church Slavonic hymnographical traditions.